p2p-today/protocol/README.rst

     # Note that while you would ordinarily use classes for this, I will be using
     # tuples for the sake of brevity
+    # Also note that MsgPackable is a union type.

     def make_tx(compression, *messages):  # type: (int, *bytes) -> bytes
         """Make a transmission from a collection of messages"""